PatrickBaus/SCAN2000_STM32_Firmware/README.md

 License
 -------
-This work is released under the Cern OHL v.1.2
-See www.ohwr.org/licenses/cern-ohl/v1.2 or the included LICENSE file for more information.
+This project is licensed under the GPL v3 license - see the [LICENSE](LICENSE) file for details